Subject–object–verb word order: Armenian

+Germanic languages

+Linguistic consensus holds that the Proto-Germanic language had free word order but preferred SOV.
+While some Germanic languages (including English and most North Germanic languages) have transitioned to SVO, SOV remains a feature of some major modern Germanic languages, including German and Dutch.
+However, these modern SOV Germanic languages also exhibit V2 word order, which supersedes the "default" SOV such that many sentences are rendered subject-verb-object.

 Dutch

 Dutch is SOV combined with V2 word order.
 The non-finite verb (infinitive or participle) remains in final position, but the finite (i.e. inflected) verb is moved to the second position.
 Simple verbs look like SVO, non-finite verbs (participles, infinitives) and compound verbs follow this pattern:

 Pure SOV order is found in subordinate clauses:

-French

-The French language usually uses a subject–verb–object structure but places proclitics before the verb when using most pronouns, which is sometimes mistaken for SOV word order.

-Georgian

-The Georgian language is not extremely rigid with regards to word order, but is typically either SOV or SVO.

 German

 German is SOV combined with V2 word order.
 The non-finite verb (infinitive or participle) remains in final position, but the finite (i.e. inflected) verb is moved to the second position.
 Simple verbs look like SVO, compound verbs follow this pattern:

 The word order changes also depending on whether the phrase is a main clause or a dependent clause.
 In dependent clauses, the word order is always entirely SOV (cf. also Inversion):